Plochie/pl-slider/README.md

 ## Usage

 1. This slider requires JSON array data as input.
 Create JSON array in respective components (.ts) file.
+> All the fields in JSON are not necessary, only add those required.
 ```javascript
 itemData = [
     { image: '/path/slide1.jpg', title: 'Title 1'},